 The chorus, which is repeated multiple times throughout the song, emphasizes how deep the emotions run.

-“Down, down, down” suggests that love isn’t just an uplifting feeling—it pulls a person in completely, and there’s no escape.
+“Down, down, down” suggests that love isn’t just an uplifting feeling.
+It pulls a person in completely, and there’s no escape.

 The flames growing higher symbolize how the passion keeps intensifying, whether wanted or not.